Why is a Chatbot so important?

 There is not one type of chatbot.
 In practice, we see the following types occur often, each with its specialization:

-The chatbot types are listed in order of difficulty to build.
+The chatbot types are listed as difficult to build.
 Machine Learning Chatbots are the most difficult ones to build.

 Chatbots make use of language analytics technologies.
 These technologies are called:

-• NLP - Natural Language Processing.
-An application can digest and break down an incoming question message from a user as language, so an application can process it.
-And also the ability to analyze the input and construct an answering message in the natural language and post it back to the user.
+- NLP - Natural Language Processing.
+An application can digest and break down an incoming question message from a user as language so an application can process it.
+It also has the ability to analyze the input, construct an answering message in the natural language, and post it back to the user.

 Chatbot Principle